Averroes Ai Automated Visual inspection software

 Averroes

-Video labeling sits at the core of machine learning tasks that depend on movement, timing, and visual continuity.
+Video labeling for machine learning sits at the core of any model that depends on movement, timing, and visual continuity.

 Key Notes